 You can check that the new workload definition WLDPAY01 is active by opening the WLM definitions view.
-The WLM definitions view should include an entry for WLDPAY01 in workload WLSPAY01.
-When transaction PAY1 is next started, by any user and from any terminal, CICSPlex SM routes it to target region CICSPA02.
+This should include an entry for WLDPAY01 in workload WLSPAY01.
+When transaction PAY1 is next started, by any user and from any terminal, CICSPlex SM will route it to target region CICSPA02.